 Kurt: DO IT!!
 It’s not scary, and with Advanced Medical, you work with a great company that will help you figure out how you’re going to get wherever you need to go.
-What a phenomenal opportunity to go somewhere completely new, to grow both personally and professionally, and to have new experiences.
+What a phenomenal opportunity to go somewhere completely new, grow both personally and professionally, and have new experiences.
 If you have an ounce of adventure in you, don’t pass up the opportunity to travel!

 Favorite place you have traveled to?

 Kurt: I couldn’t possibly name one place.
 I love everything in the Pacific Northwest.
 My favorite cities have been Seattle and Portland.
 Both are scenic, have tons to do, great food, sights, people, and awesome hiking right outside both cities.
 Adventure-wise, I loved the Redwoods, the Oregon Coast, and Olympic National Park/Forest.
 I see Mt.
-Rainier all the time, but haven’t been yet.
+Rainier all the time but haven’t been yet.
 When I do, I’m sure it’ll be on my favorite list!
-Every time I see it I can’t help but smile.
+Every time I see it, I can’t help but smile.

 Julie: I have traveled a bit around the United States and a bunch around Europe.
 When I signed on with Advanced, I was living in New Jersey.
 I got placed in Washington State, so I had to drive across the country to begin my career.
 Along the road trip, my highlight was seeing Badlands National Park in South Dakota.
 Since being in Washington, my best friend (coworker, roommate, and fellow Advanced employee) and I have made sure to travel somewhere every weekend and do one fun outdoor adventure a week.

-Since being here, we have been to Portland, Seattle, Redwoods National Forest, driven along the entire Oregon Coast, driven around the Olympic Peninsula, hiked at countless places in Olympic National Park, crossed Vance Creek Bridge (look it up!), climbed through the caves formed by the eruption of Mount Saint Helen’s, and we have plans to explore Mt.
+Since being here, we have been to Portland, Seattle, Redwoods National Forest, driven along the entire Oregon Coast, driven around the Olympic Peninsula, hiked at countless places in Olympic National Park, crossed Vance Creek Bridge (look it up!), climbed through the caves formed by the eruption of Mount Saint Helen’s.
+We have plans to explore Mt.
 Rainier, the San Juan Islands, British Columbia, and more.
-It’s hard to decide what my favorite is, but I do have to say there are few things in this world I imagine that are more impressive than the Redwoods.
+It’s hard to decide what my favorite is, but I have to say there are few things in this world I imagine that are more impressive than the Redwoods.
 That experience will stay with me for a long time.

 One fun fact about yourself:

-Kurt: With age (I’m only 25) I’ve become more wild and adventurous.
+Kurt: With age (I’m only 25), I’ve become more wild and adventurous.
 My first serious adventure was a 2-month solo trip to Spain, where I really grew as a person, got to know myself better, and learned how to find happiness and love life, no matter where I am.
-I also learned that life should be good, but you have to actually pursue what excites you for that to happen.
+I also learned that life should be good, but you have actually to pursue what excites you for that to happen.
 My wild side is definitely thriving here in Washington.
 The hikes I’ve been on have been challenging and perhaps dangerous (sometimes I take risks I probably shouldn’t take), but the rewards have been huge.